MultiAgentPolicyRL/multi-agent-policy-rllib/PPO/loss.md

         observation: observation of the environment, it contains all observations for each agent

     Returns:
-        actions dict: predicted actions for each agent policy_probability dict: action probabilities for each agent value_function dict: value function action predicted for each agent
+        policy_actions dict: predicted actions for each agent policy_probability dict: action probabilities for each agent vf_actions dict: value function action predicted for each agent
 """
 ```